Why Germany Lost World War I

 When World War I started, von Moltke led the German Army and was responsible for the success of the Plan.
 In six weeks, when Germany had failed to conquer France, von Moltke had a nervous breakdown and was relieved of command.

-- · Underestimated how fast the British army deployed in France.
-Although small, the British army was crucial in slowing down the German advance and counter-attacking along the Marne.
+• · Believed (hope?)
+Britain would stay neutral.
+Then underestimated how fast the British army deployed in France.
+Although small, the British army was crucial in slowing down the German advance and later counter-attacking along the Marne.

-- · Underestimated logistical problems of huge army moving by foot and horse in enemy territory.
+• · Underestimated logistical problems of a huge army moving by foot and horse in enemy territory.

 Trench Warfare and Artillery